GHogChi/search-repos/README.md

  moved into a general utility project.
 Headers passed into the port with each request are redundant, and an immutable subclass of the port could have reusable headers injected at construction.

+ Because the tests are really the "production code", the Junit test classes are merely the reporting "shell" and the core functionality of the tests is in classes that are not dependent on Junit.
+The core Junit tests should eventually be replaced by a custom framework.

 ## Rationale

 This is opinionated code.
 Here are the opinions that have driven this project:

 ### Automated Testing
-_Test automation is software development._ I'm treating this exercise as a development project and applying "best practices" (a much-abused term) from "normal" software development (I should say "functional+OOP server-side development", because browser-side development, in spite of all the over-hyped frameworks and Node.js empire-building, is not ready for prime time).
+**_Test automation is software development._** I'm treating this exercise as a development project and applying "best practices" (a much-abused term) from "normal" software development (I should say "functional+OOP server-side development", because browser-side development, in spite of all the over-hyped frameworks and Node.js empire-building, is not ready for prime time).

-_Tests are not just pass/fail._ When they fail, they need to provide all
+**_Tests are not just pass/fail._** When they fail, they need to provide all
 possible information for rapidly locating, analyzing and fixing problems.

 ### Language